dualtransparency/TCLD/README.md

 ## Results and Visualizations

 The predicted liquid levels and contact line visualizations can be found on our [website](https://dualtransparency.github.io/liquidlevel/).
-The following image provides an overview of the visual results: [paper (PDF)](docs/ECCV_SPmaterial.pdf).
+The following image provides an overview of the visual results: [supplementary paper](docs/ECCV_SPmaterial.pdf).

 ---